 1. Making a meaningful contribution for a better world: As a citizen and resident of the privileged western world, I view it as my obligation to give back and make an ever-so-small personal contribution to those who are less privileged, in particular those who suffer from the aftermath of armed conflicts.
 As many of you know, my dad’s mission work has inspired me deeply.

-2. New, challenging adventure: I am looking forward to fulfilling my mission with a newly formed team in an unknown environment.
-While I have no doubt this won’t always be easy, I am very much looking forward to the new challenges and adventures ahead.
+2. New challenge: I am looking forward to fulfilling my mission with a newly formed team in an unknown environment.
+While I have no doubt this won’t always be easy, I am very much looking forward to the new challenges and ahead.
 I am also looking forward to digging deep into the history of the region and getting a thorough understanding of the current conflicts in the Balkans.

 3. Gaining new leadership experience: I am looking forward to the close collaboration with local civilian leaders and military leaders of SWISSCOY and other nations as well as taking on the leadership of my own team.
 I have no doubt that I will gain new, valuable leadership experience that will be personally enriching and will serve me well in my future as an Executive Coach.